tj-actions/changed-files/README.md

             .(sql)$
             ^(mynewfile|custom)

       - name: Run step if any of the listed files above change
         if: steps.changed-files-specific.outputs.any_changed == 'true'
         run: |
           echo "One or more files listed above has changed."

-      - name: Use a different commit SHA as the base
+      - name: Use a different commit SHA
         id: changed-files-comma
         uses: tj-actions/changed-files@v8.5
         with: